VisTALELab/AdaHIsomap/README.md

 The framework combines:

 - **AdaMapper**, an adaptive persistence-guided Mapper algorithm that refines the cover in regions associated with topological loops.
-- **AdaHIsomap**, a homology-informed extension of Landmark Isomap that uses Mapper-derived landmarks together with stochastic anchor points to improve topology preservation while maintaining geometric structure.
+- **AdaHIsomap**, a homology-informed extension of Landmark Isomap that uses AdaMapper-derived landmarks together with stochastic anchor points to improve topology preservation while maintaining geometric structure.

 The implementation in this repository follows the methodology described in Sections 4 and 5 of the paper.